 The most important point to understand is that a person hiring a carer or personal assistant cannot just ‘decide’ that they are self-employed and so pay them gross.
 Doing this can be attractive because it removes many responsibilities from the hirer and can save them some money.
 However, it is the responsibility of anyone hiring someone to check that person’s ‘status’ carefully by considering all the facts.

-In this specialist section, LITRG also cover what the rules are if you are elderly or disabled and take on an agency worker, a family member or a carer who works through their own limited company.
+In their specialist Employing a carer section, LITRG also cover what the rules are if you are elderly or disabled and take on a ‘temp’, a family member or a carer who works through their own limited company.

 Setting up as an employer – if the carer or personal assistant you are hiring is an ‘employee’, the next step is probably to register as an employer with HMRC so that a Pay As You Earn scheme (PAYE) can be set up.
 The PAYE regime requires tax and National Insurance to be deducted from most payments made by employers to employees.